timster85/python-for-devops-aug-2022/README.md

 ### AWS Cloudshell
 ### AWS Cloud9

+*Tip*
+.
+Show hidden files
+.
+To get out of python virtual enviroment type `deactivate` . 'which ipython' to see where you are running python i.e. from venv or local

 Things to note when using the cloud based environments.
 There could be modules installed you don reall need check:
 1. `pip freeze | less` or `pip freeeze | wc -l` to see how many modules libraries that are installed ![image](https://user-images.githubusercontent.com/32961611/183281416-29ee4163-d530-4b08-b57a-7b668a9bbd04.png)